monsoonmaelstrom/book2/book2.md

 “If you’d seen her last time we were here…” I say with a shrug.
 “She might have decided running was a good option.
 But since the others are all missing too, it looks like someone decided for her.”

 “Or wanted to make it look like they decided for her.
-She still could have run, and someone else could have decided to make it look like they took her,” Giorgi says thinking aloud.
+She still could have run, and someone else could have decided to make it look like they took her,” Giorgi remarks, thinking aloud.

-“Yeah maybe.
+“Yeah, maybe.
 I’m not sure it makes any difference.”

 He nods.